omaar25/End-to-end-Machine-Learning-Project-with-MLflow/README.md

 # Predictive Maintenance Web Application

 ## Overview
-This project develops a web application for predictive maintenance using synthetic data, employing machine learning models to forecast equipment failure and diagnose potential causes.
-By tracking critical operational metrics, the application provides real-time analytics to enhance proactive maintenance strategies and reduce unexpected equipment downtime.
+This project develops a web application for predictive maintenance using synthetic data, employing machine learning models to predict equipment failure and diagnose potential causes.
+The application provides real-time analytics to enhance proactive maintenance strategies and reduce unexpected equipment downtime.

 ## Features
 - **Failure Prediction:** Predicts the likelihood of equipment failure based on factors such as temperature, rotational speed, torque, and tool wear.